 Who Owns Wooden Boats?

 There's no denying that these classic wooden boats turn heads on the water and even on the road!
-Every boater would love to have one of these fancy boats, but you really have to be rich to be able to own and maintain one right?
+Every boater would love to have one of these fancy boats, but you really have to be rich to be able to own and maintain one, right?
+Wrong!!

-It was the growing middle class that bought the most boats back in the 1920S when pleasure boating became wildly popular in America and they're still popular with American families today.
-Tubing, skiing, cruising or fishing, classic boats are well suited for anything families do on the water.
-Hundreds of models were designed for the boating market even in the early days of the industry.
+It was the growing middle class that bought the most boats back in the 1920s when pleasure boating became wildly popular in America and wooden pleasure boats are still popular with American families today.
+Tubing, skiing, cruising or fishing, classic boats are well-suited for anything families do on the water.
+Hundreds of models were designed for the boating market, even in the early days of the industry.
 Some were designed with the rich in mind, but most were made for the average American.

-Compare the cost of owning a classic boat to a contemporary model and you'll see they're just as affordable today as they have ever been!
+Compare the cost of owning a classic boat to the cost of owning a contemporary model and you'll see they're just as affordable today as they have ever been!

 Family Fun